Qbeast-io/qbeast-spark/docs/QbeastFormat.md

 # Data Lakehouse with Qbeast Format

-Qbeast-spark in built on top of Delta Lake to enable **multidimensional indexing** and **efficient sampling**.
+Qbeast-spark is built on top of **Delta Lake** to enable **multidimensional indexing** and **efficient sampling**.

-We extend the Delta Lake format by storing additional index metadata such as `Revision,` `CubeId,` and `Blocks` in the `/_delta_log.`

-They are created during the write operation and are consulted during the read operation to **reconstruct the latest state of the index**.
+We extend the **Delta Lake** format by storing additional index metadata such as `Revision,` `CubeId,` and `Blocks` in the `/_delta_log.` They are created during the write operation and are consulted during the read operation to **reconstruct the latest state of the index**.

 # Lakehouse and Delta Log
 To address many issues with a two-tier **data lake + warehouse** architecture, open table formats such as **Delta Lake** use transaction logs on top of object stores for metadata management and to achieve primarily `ACID` properties and table versioning.

-A **transaction log (`_delta_log/`)** in Delta Lake holds information about what objects comprise a table and is stored in the same object store.
+A **transaction log (`_delta_log/`)** in Delta Lake contains information about what objects comprise a table and are stored in the same object store.
-Actions such as `Add` and `Remove` are stored in `JSON` or `parquet` files in chronological order and are accessed before any I/O operation to **reconstruct the latest state of the table**.
+Actions such as `Add` and `Remove` are stored in `JSON` or `parquet` files in chronological order and are accessed before any I/O operation to a **snapshot** of the table.
 The actual data objects are stored in `parquet` format.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Qbeast-io/qbeast-spark/main/docs/images/delta.png" width="600" height="500" />
 </p>

-Following each write transaction is the creation of a new log file. **Table-level transaction atomicity** is achieved by following the `put-if-absent` protocol for log file naming - only one client can create a log file with a particular name when attempted by multiple users.
+Following each write transaction, a new log file is created. **Table-level transaction atomicity** is achieved by following the `put-if-absent` protocol for log file naming—only one client can create a log file with a particular name when multiple users attempt it.
 Each action record in the log has a field `modificationTime` as **timestamp**, which forms the basis for `snapshot isolation` for read transactions.
 Check [here](https://github.com/delta-io/delta/blob/master/PROTOCOL.md) for more details about Delta Lake logs.

 <br/>

 # Qbeast-spark

-Qbeast format **extends the Delta Lake Format**, so the data is stored in **Parquet** files and the Index Metadata is stored in the **delta log**.
+The Qbeast format extends the Delta Lake Format by adding Index Metadata to the delta log.

-Qbeast organizes the table data into different Revisions (OTrees, an enhanced version of QuadTrees) that are characterized by different parameters:
+Qbeast organizes the table data into different Revisions (OTrees, an enhanced version of QuadTrees) that are characterized by various parameters:

 | Term                  | Description                                          | Example Value          |
 |-----------------------|------------------------------------------------------|------------------------|